NFL roundup: Browns in rare territory after wild win at Dallas

 Let by two-time defensive player of the year Aaron Donald, the Rams (3-1) held

-the Giants (0-4) out of the end zone while improving to 2-0 at the $5 billion
+the Giants (0-4) out of the end zone while improving to 2-0 at their new $5

 Los Angeles' high-powered offense finally delivered with just under seven